 Not v uncommon in obese children/adults, which is logical.
-But non-alcoholic fatty liver disease (NAFLD) may progress to steatofibrosis, non-alcoholic steatohepatitis (NASH), cirrhosis, liver failure and hepatocellular carcinoma.
-It is now amongst the top three indications for liver transplantation in adults.
+But non-alcoholic fatty liver disease (97% of which is Metabolic dysfunction associated steatotic liver disease (MASLD)) may progress to steatofibrosis, non-alcoholic steatohepatitis (NASH), cirrhosis, liver failure and hepatocellular carcinoma.
+It is now the most common cause of liver disease in adolescents and amongst the top three indications for liver transplantation in adults.

 And not all cases are obese.